 - Prerequisites: None

-Dale Carnegie Training offers its Leadership Training program in locations all over the country, but this one in Baton Rouge, Louisiana, is the most intensive.
-Through this program, you will learn how to become an excellent, active leader for your team.
+Dale Carnegie Training offers this program in locations all over the country, but this one in Baton Rouge, Louisiana is the most intensive.
+Through this program, students transform into active and high-performing leaders.

 - Provider: MIT Professional Education – Cambridge, MA